dineshpr91/JVM-monitoring/README.md

 - New created threads

 The thread pool information and thread dump can be created using MBeans.The Mbeans can be found in MBeans tab in Jconsole or Visual VM at ThreadMbeanStats -> ThreadPoolAgent.
 To use this utility we just need to copy the jar of this project and initialize an object of "com.mbean.stats.starter:CustomMbeanStarter.java" file.
 This needs to be done only once when the server is started.
+Jar can be downloaded from thread-pool-utility/target.
+The jar is compiled on JDK7